 Stop thinking that people naturally resist change.
 They don’t!

-As you encounter resistance, it’s important to understand the complexity of change, however.
+As you encounter resistance, it’s important to understand the complexity of change that I’ve been discussing in this article, however.
 (Otherwise, you won’t be able to help move people from resisting you to supporting you.)

 – Loss of status or job security in the organization